 Do I need a Special License to Tow a Caravan?

-There is no special license required but again, depending on weight, there are some restrictions.
+There is not usually a special towing license required in the UK but again, depending on weight, there are some restrictions.

 Holders of a full standard driver's license (category B) who passed their test after 1 January 1997 may drive a vehicle weighing up to a total of 3.5 tonnes and tow a trailer of up to 750kg.
 (You can also tow a heavier caravan as long as the combined weight limit of car + caravan is under 3,500kg.)
 For anything above that limit, a BE entitlement must be applied for.